-- 1) To identify and understand the relationship between electrical hazards and possible injury, faculty, staff and students exposed to electrical hazards when the risk associated with that hazard is not reduced to a safe level by the applicable electrical installation requirements, shall be trained in safety-related work practices and procedural requirements related to the task or curriculum.
-Contact EHRS if assistance is needed to define scope of training and identify available resources.
+1) To identify and understand the relationship between electrical hazards and possible injury, faculty, staff and students exposed to electrical hazards when the risk associated with that hazard is not reduced to a safe level by the applicable electrical installation requirements, shall be trained in safety-related work practices and procedural requirements related to the task or curriculum.
+Contact EHRS if assistance is needed to define the scope of training and identify available resources.
 The curriculum for electrical safety training presented to students must be reviewed and approved by EHRS.
 Training of faculty and staff shall be documented and entered in Penn's learning management system by EHRS.
-Documentation of student training shall be maintained by the faculty or staff member responsible for the curriculum or project requiring interaction with electricity. - 2) All Qualified Persons must be trained in Penn's Electrical Safety Program and NFPA 70E initially upon assignment and periodically not to exceed a three-year period.
+Documentation of student training shall be maintained by the faculty or staff member responsible for the curriculum or project requiring interaction with electricity.